beeb/lintspec/README.md

 Lintspec is a command-line utility (linter) that checks the completeness and validity of [NatSpec](https://docs.soliditylang.org/en/latest/natspec-format.html) doc-comments in Solidity code.
 It is focused on speed and ergonomics.
-By default, lintspec will respect gitignore rules when looking for Solidity source files..
 By default, lintspec will respect gitignore rules when looking for Solidity source files.

 Dual-licensed under MIT or Apache 2.0.